-- AWS Lambda function - Triggered every minute - Polls FARA APIs for location data and pushes it AWS IoT - Runs for approximately 1 minute and does as many as 30 polling to FARA, after which it shuts down and a new Lambda function is triggered by CloudWatch.
+- AWS Lambda function - Triggered every minute - o Polls Waltti APIs for location data and pushes it AWS IoT - Runs for approximately 1 minute and does as many as 30 polling to Waltti, after which it shuts down and a new Lambda function is triggered by CloudWatch.
 This is done as Lambda functions have a maximum runtime of 5 minutes, after which they are automatically shut down.
-This function should be converted into a Docker container and be run on AWS ECS instead as it would be better suited for handling this kind of continuous polling jobs. - AWS IoT MQTT broker - o Delivers real-time public transportation vehicle locations to users - AWS Cognito - o Provides anonymous user authentication for AWS IoT
+This function should be converted into a Docker container and be run on AWS ECS instead as it would be better suited for handling this kind of continuous polling jobs. - AWS IOT MQTT broker - \circ Delivers real-time public transportation vehicle locations to users - AWS Cognito - o Provides anonymous user authentication for AWS IoT